Frontier Martial-Arts Wrestling: Chō Sentō Puroresu FMW (revival, 2015–2018)

 On April 3, 2015, Hideki Takahashi, Hayabusa and Choden Senshi Battle Ranger held a press conference, announcing they were reviving FMW under the new name "Chō Sentō Puroresu FMW".
 Takahashi would serve as the president and Hayabusa as the executive producer of the promotion, which would also feature participation from Atsushi Onita.
 The promotion held its first event on April 21.
 On October 30, 2015, they announced that they were reviving the FMW World Street Fight 6-Man Tag Team Championship, as they set a match to determine new champions on December 22.

 In 2016, two tragedies had befallen FMW.
 On February 17, 2016, Ray would announce that she had inoperable stage three brain cancer after being diagnosed with a tumor in December 2015.
 She would succumb to the disease in 2018, she was 36 years old.
-On March 3, 2016, Haybusa would pass away at his home from a brain aneurysm, he was 47 years old.
+On March 3, 2016, Hayabusa would pass away at his home from a brain aneurysm, he was 47 years old.

 On October 31, 2017, FMW founder Atsushi Onita retired after 43 years in the ring.
 The promotion held its most recent event as Chō Sentō Puroresu FMW in 2018.
 Although not officially closing once again the revival seemed to have been forgotten about.